aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 12Oct18
+Still did not get virtualenv working.
+This is holding up the whole project and nowI have the meetup project to get involved with also.
+Planning on next week going better than this.

 ## 11Oct18
 Longer hiatus than expected.
 Way too busy with formidable problems that certainly don't show up on github.
 Problems with github and other things that are supposed to help.
 Git-it, Git Bash, a usually helpful teacher whose video I just couldn't figure out.